anik-ghosh-au7/events-logger/README.md

 3. `/events/{id}`: This endpoint accepts `GET` requests and returns the event corresponding to the provided `id`.
 If no such event is found in the database, it returns an error.

+The `Payload` structure defined here represents an event.
+It includes various fields like `Event`, `CreatedAt`, `ID`, `Trigger`, and `Table`, which capture different aspects of the event.
+This structure is designed to parse the request payload as per the Hasura specification.

 ### `database/db.go`

 This file contains code related to the in-memory database used for storing events.
-It defines the `Payload` structure and the `InMemoryDB` type.
+It also defines the `InMemoryDB` type.

-The `Payload` structure represents an event.
-It includes various fields like `Event`, `CreatedAt`, `ID`, `Trigger`, and `Table`, which capture different aspects of the event.
-This structure is designed to parse the request payload as per the Hasura specification.

 ## Integration with Hasura